 During this phase of development, hereafter referred to as extratropical transition (ET), the TC encounters increasing vertical wind shear and decreasing sea surface temperatures, factors that usually lead to weakening of the system.
 However, transitioning cyclones sometimes undergo explosive cyclogenesis as extratropical cyclones, though this process is poorly forecast.
 The small scale of the TC and the complex physical processes that occur during the interactions between the TC and the midlatitude environment make it very difficult to forecast the evolution of track, winds, waves, precipitation, and the environment.
 Due to sparse observations and the inability of numerical models to resolve the structure of the TC undergoing ET, diagnoses of the changes involved in the interaction are often inconclusive without direct observations.
-Observations obtained during this experiment will be used to assess to what extent improvements to TC structure analyses and the interaction with the midlatitude flow improve numerical forecasts and to develop techniques for forecasting these interactions.
+Observations obtained during this experiment will be used to assess to what extent improvements to TC structure analyses and the interactions.
 Improved understanding of the changes associated with ET will contribute to the development of conceptual and numerical models that will lead to improved warnings associated with these dangerous systems.